TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 :file:`public/_assets/`
 ~~~~~~~~~~~~~~~~~~~~~~~

-This directory includes symlinks to public resources of extensions, as consequence
+This directory includes symlinks to the :file:`Resources/Public` folder of extensions, as consequence
-of this and further structure changes the foldesr :file:`typo3conf/ext/` and :file:`typo3/sysext/` are
+of this and further structure changes the folders :file:`typo3conf/ext/` and :file:`typo3/sysext/` are
 not created or used anymore.
 So all files like CSS, JavaScript, icons, fonts, images, etc. of extensions
 are not linked anymore directly to the extension folders but to the directory